 Transfer Details

-F-1 students may transfer to another Student Exchange Visitors Program (SEVP) certified school to further their education.
+F-1 students may transfer to another Student Exchange Visitor Program (SEVP) certified school to further their education.
 Please refer to the following information to proceed with Prince George's Community College admission.

 Change of Status Requests

-If you are currently in the United States (U.S.) and plan to request a change of status after being offered international admission, please note that this process may take several months.
-For more information, refer to the U.S. Citizenship and Immigration Services' website.
+If you are currently in the United States (U.S.) and plan to request a change of status in the U.S. after being offered an international admission, please note that this process lasts several months.
+You can refer to the U.S. Citizenship and Immigration Services website for more information.

 F-1 Admission Requirements (Degree-Seeking)

-Students wishing to study under an F-1 visa are eligible for admission during the fall and spring semesters.
-They must submit complete applications, pay the $50 application fee, and submit the required supporting documents by the following deadlines:
+Students studying under an F-1 visa are eligible for admission during the fall and spring semesters.
+They must submit complete packets with the application, fee, and supporting documents by the following dates:

-Note: The College may deny admission to applicants who do not meet all requirements or do not submit the required materials by the published deadlines.
+Note: The College may deny admission to applicants who do not meet all requirements or miss deadlines.

 Submitting Documents for F-1 Admission